+Our ADS holders do not have the same rights as our registered shareholders.
 As a holder of our ADSs, you will only be able to exercise the voting rights with respect to the underlying ordinary shares in accordance with the provisions of the deposit agreement.
 Under the deposit agreement, you must vote by giving voting instructions to the depositary.
+If we instruct the depositary to ask for your instructions, then upon receipt of your voting instructions, the depositary will try, as far as is practicable, to vote the underlying ordinary shares represented by your ADSs in accordance with your instructions.
+If we do not instruct the depositary to ask for your instructions, the depositary may still vote in accordance with instructions you give, but it is not required to do so.
 Upon receipt of your voting instructions, the depositary will vote the underlying ordinary shares in accordance with these instructions.
-You will not be able to directly exercise your right to vote with respect to the underlying shares unless you withdraw the shares.
-Under our amended and restated memorandum and articles of association, the minimum notice period required for convening a general meeting is seven days.
-When a general meeting is convened, you may not receive sufficient advance notice to withdraw the shares underlying your ADSs to allow you to vote with respect to any specific matter.
+You will not be able to directly exercise your right to vote with respect to the underlying shares unless you withdraw the shares and become the registered holder of such shares prior to the record date for the general meeting.
+Under our amended and restated memorandum and articles of association, the minimum notice period required for convening a general meeting is seven calendar days.
+When a general meeting is convened, you may not receive sufficient advance notice to withdraw the shares underlying your ADSs and become the registered holder of such shares to allow you to attend the general meeting and vote with respect to any specific matter or resolution to be considered and voted upon at the general meeting.
+In addition, under our amended and restated memorandum and articles of association, for the purposes of determining those shareholders who are entitled to attend and vote at any general meeting, our directors may close our register of members and/or fix in advance a record date for such meeting, and such closure of our register of members or the setting of such a record date may prevent you from withdrawing the ordinary shares underlying your ADSs and becoming the registered holder of such shares prior to the record date, so that you would not be able to attend the general meeting or to vote directly.
 If we ask for your instructions, the depositary will notify you of the upcoming vote and will arrange to deliver our voting materials to you.
 We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your shares.
 In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for their manner of carrying out your voting instructions.
 This means that you may not be able to exercise your right to vote and you may have no legal remedy if the shares underlying your ADSs are not voted as you requested.